IntegralDefense/ACE/docs/concepts.rst

 Concepts
 ========

 There are several concept crucial to understanding how ACE works and how to use ACE.
-For the analyst, it's important to understand dispositions (ACE uses the cyber kill chain model), observables, and tagging.
-For the administrator, it's crucial to understand ACE's dependancies and architecture, as well as how to implement or turn on/off different ACE engines.
-Finally, anyone wanting to do development work on ACE must understand it's engine and module based arcitecture.
+For the analyst, it's important to understand observables, and tagging.
+For the administrator or a developer, it's crucial to understand ACE's dependancies and it's engine and module based arcitecture.

 Observables
 -----------